ypaulsussman/yblog/content/notes/technical/Hartl - The Ruby on Rails Tutorial.md

 The contents of a `flash` persist for one request, but —- unlike a redirect -— re-rendering a template with `render` doesn’t count as a request.

 - The result is that the flash message persists one request longer than we want.
-- Instead, replace `flash` with the special variant `flash.now`, which disappears as soon as there is an additional request,
+- Instead, replace `flash` with the special variant `flash.now`, which disappears as soon as there is an additional request

 Ruby provides a `module` facility for packaging (related functions for use across multiple controllers and views) in one place.